AXIOMPHARMACEUTICALS

 Research areas

-• Synthetic heptapeptide derived from Spadin positions 22-28, functioning as potent TREK-1 antagonist with enhanced selectivity and duration versus parent compound.
+• Synthetic heptapeptide derived from Spadin positions 22-28, functioning as potent TREK-1 antagonist with selectivity and duration versus parent compound.
 Primary research focus on rapid antidepressant effects.

-• Selectively blocks TREK-1 potassium channels (IC50: 0.12 nM).
-Enhances serotonin neurotransmission in dorsal raphe nucleus, triggering CREB activation and hippocampal neurogenesis.
+• Selectively blocks TREK-1 potassium channels (IC50: 0.12 nM). serotonin neurotransmission in dorsal raphe nucleus, triggering CREB activation and hippocampal neurogenesis.

 • Primary research focus with rapid effects in behavioral models within 4 days.